go-vela/community/proposals/2019/08-13_stages.md

 <!-- Answer here -->

 * provide compatible functionality with other CI solutions
-* enable customers to optimize performance and throughput of builds
+* enable users to optimize performance and throughput of builds
 * provide a fan-in, fan-out mechanism in Vela

 2. If this is a redesign or refactor, what issues exist in the current implementation?